-- Taking a whole setting approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the setting's behaviour policy and pastoral support; and by a planned programme of evidence-based content delivered through the curriculum. - Engaging with specialist support and interventions.
+- Taking a whole setting approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by our behaviour policy and pastoral support; and by a planned programme of evidence-based safeguarding and healthy relationships content delivered through the curriculum. - Engaging with specialist support and interventions where required.